Matthew Rolston: Fine art

-Rolston has created four photographic fine art projects that have led to a series of publications and exhibitions:
+Four fine art photography projects by Rolston became publications and exhibitions:

-Talking Heads: The Vent Haven Portraits consists of monumentally scaled color portraits of a collection of ventriloquial figures housed at the Vent Haven Museum in Fort Mitchell, Kentucky.
-This was Rolston's first self-assigned photographic series and debuted at Diane Rosenstein Fine Art in Los Angeles.
-It has since travelled to venues in Miami and Berlin, among others.
-Rolston's third published monograph accompanied the exhibition.
+Talking Heads: The Vent Haven Portraits consists of monumentally-scaled color portraits of a collection of ventriloquial figures from the Vent Haven Museum in Fort Mitchell, Kentucky.
+This was Rolston's first self-initiated photography project and debuted at Diane Rosenstein Fine Art in Los Angeles.
+It has since travelled to Miami and Berlin, and other cities.
+The exhibition traveled with Rolston's third monograph.

-Hollywood Royale: Out of the School of Los Angeles – which includes Rolston's fourth monograph, as well as a travelling exhibition – is a retrospective of his editorial portraits from 1977 to 1993.
-Edited by long-time Los Angeles–based gallerist and curator David Fahey, this series presents an array of portraits that capture the 1980s and its myriad talents.
-From Michael Jackson and Madonna, to Prince, George Michael and Cyndi Lauper, the selection of images reflects the era.
+Hollywood Royale: Out of the School of Los Angeles – Rolston's fourth monograph and a traveling exhibition – is a retrospective of his editorial portrait work from 1977 to 1993.
+Los Angeles gallerist David Fahey edited the collection, which captures 1980s talent including Cyndi Lauper, George Michael, Madonna, Michael Jackson, and Prince.

-Art People: The Pageant Portraits is a series of emotionally-intimate portraits of participants in “Pageant of the Masters", a tableaux vivants entertainment that is part of an annual arts festival held in Laguna Beach, California.
-The project features dramatically scaled color prints; one installation alone is over thirty feet wide.
-Ralph Pucci International first exhibited this series in its Los Angeles gallery in 2017, and this work became Rolston's first solo institutional exhibition on the West Coast when it opened Summer 2021 at Laguna Art Museum.
+Art People: The Pageant Portraits is a series of portraits of participants of "Pageant of the Masters", a tableaux vivants event presented at Laguna Beach, California's annual arts festival.
+The work includes large-scale color prints; one installation spans over thirty feet.
+Ralph Pucci International showed the series at its Los Angeles gallery in 2017, and Laguna Art Museum mounted the work in summer 2021 as Rolston's first West Coast solo institutional exhibition.

-Vanitas: The Palermo Portraits is another dramatically scaled color portrait series, this depicting Christian mummies housed in the Capuchin Catacombs of Sicily.
-The project is, according to Rolston "a meditation on mortality", and represents the artist's continuing evolution as a photographer – an attempt to confront existential questions through portraiture.
+Vanitas: The Palermo Portraits is another dramatically scaled color portrait series of Christian mummies from the Capuchin Catacombs of Sicily.
+According to Rolston, the series is "a meditation on mortality", exploring existential themes through portrait photography.

-Rolston's fine art photography has been featured at galleries including Fahey/Klein Gallery, Los Angeles, CA, CAMERA WORK, Berlin, Germany; Diane Rosenstein Fine Art, Los Angeles, CA; and Ralph Pucci International, Los Angeles, CA.
+Rolston's fine art photography has been exhibited in galleries including CAMERA WORK in Berlin, Germany; Diane Rosenstein Fine Art, Ralph Pucci International, and Fahey/Klein Gallery, all in Los Angeles.

-Rolston has stated his purpose with art-making is to "pose questions about the things that make us most human."
+Rolston describes his artistic aim as "[posing] questions about the things that make us most human."